One Tray Chicken & Veggie Bake with Creamy Polenta

 6 cloves garlic, peeled

-8 ripe tomatoes, halved (or use tinned—see swaps)
+8 ripe tomatoes, halved (or use 400g tinned tomatoes)

 2 sprigs fresh thyme (or 2 tsp Italian herbs)